HISPlayer/UnityWebGL-SDK/webgl-templates.md

 <img width=70% src="https://github.com/HISPlayer/UnityWebGL-SDK/assets/47497948/9d87a913-f278-4772-9f8f-3f9c4130c303">
 </p>

-### Index.html
+### Index File

-The index.html contains the code necessary to load the build.
+The **index.html** contains the code necessary to load the build.
 Use this file to modify the entire page where your application will be running.

 The _\<head\>_ is containing the references to *hisplayer.js* and *HisPlayerUnity.js*.
 You can always modify this file, but these references are needed.
 Otherwise, HISPlayer won't work on your sample.